 - B.A. in psychology, American University of Beirut

-Dean Q’s office is located in the West wing of Platt Campus Center, adjacent to the Office of the Registrar, with a rainbow flag in the window.
+Dean Q’s office is located in the east wing of Platt Campus Center, adjacent to the Division of Student Affairs office.

 Michelle Harrison, Assistant Dean for Health and Wellness